Written by Parisa Eshrati

 Concert: Live in Armenia (2015)

 If you can't tell by this list already, the 2000s were a very formative time for my music taste development.
 This video is very near and dear to my heart because it shows how System of a Down has really stood the test of time.
-They're not just a nostalgic feel good band (perhaps like that MSI video above), rather they're still fighting for the same causes as they were twenty years ago.
+They're not just a nostalgic 00s band, rather they're still fighting for the same causes as they were twenty years ago.
 It feels very full circle to watch them play in Armenia now that as of this year, 32 countries have officially recognized the Armenian genocide.
 It's powerful to watch them play for the Armenian people after all they've done to raise awareness for their history and culture.

 There are countless media outlets that produce high quality content of live performances or full-length concerts.
 Here are a few recommendations of my favorite channels so you can keep streaming from the safety of your home.